vfarjood/Image-Captioning-with-Attention/README.md

 - Source folder is composed of:

 	1. A Python file:\
-			-A python file which is the source code to run the program.
+			- The source code to run the program.
 	2. A pdf file:\
-			-Is the report of the project and you can find all the necessary details of the project.
+			- The report of the project and you can find all the necessary details of the project.

 ------------------------------------------------------------------------------------------------
 - Structure of the code contains: